alcorpas10/FakesStorage/README.md

 # FakesStorage

 This project aims the construction of a spanish fake news dataset with news from the internet.
-The objetive  of this dataset is to contribute in the development of systems capable of identifying fake news online.
+The objective  of this dataset is to contribute in the development of systems capable of identifying fake news online.
 The dataset is still work in progress.

 Proyecto dirigido a la contrucción de un dataset acerca de noticias falsas (Fake News) en internet que se encuentran en español.
 Con este dataset buscamos contribuir a la construcción de sistemas para identificar noticias falsas en internet.
 El dataset sigue en contrucción.